-Although it is possible that there could be more litigation, and therefore greater transaction costs, under a reallocation provision such as is contained in this Section in comparison with a system that employs joint and several liability, the Drafting Committee is not convinced that there would be a significant difference.
+Although it is possible that there could be more litigation, and therefore greater transaction costs, under a reallocation provision like that contained in this section in comparison with a system that employs joint and several liability, it was felt that there would not be a significant difference.
 For example, presently it is common for a claimant in an uninsured motorist case to obtain an affidavit showing the financial condition of the uninsured motorist.
 Such affidavits also are obtained in other situations where the financial condition of a tortfeasor is relevant.
-The Drafting Committee believes that in the large majority of cases this type of proof, or at most a deposition, will suffice to show when a party is insolvent and unable to satisfy the party's several responsibility under this Act.
+In the large majority of cases, this type of proof, or at most a deposition, will suffice to show when a party is insolvent and unable to satisfy the party's several responsibility under this Act.
 Nonetheless, even if the transaction costs are greater, there is an overriding reason why a reallocation system as contained in this Act is preferable to a system of joint and several liability.

-There are two major differences between a system of joint and several liability and reallocation under this Section.
+There are two major differences between a system of joint and several liability and that of reallocation under this section.
 Under joint and several liability, the claimant and any released person do not share any additional burden when a joint tortfeasor is called upon to pay more than the tortfeasor's fair share.
-This Section, as explained below, makes the claimant and any settling person share part of the burden of an insolvent tortfeasor.
+This section, as explained below, makes the claimant and any settling person share part of the burden of an insolvent tortfeasor.
 In addition, joint and several liability permits a claimant to decide whether a particular joint tortfeasor has to pay more than the tortfeasor's assigned share and thereby shift the burden to a joint tortfeasor who pays more than the tortfeasor's assigned share of responsibility to seek contribution.
-The reallocation system in this Section places the burden on the claimant to satisfy a court that one among several joint tortfeasors should have to pay more than originally assessed, thereby restricting the claimant's right to choose how the judgment may be satisfied.
+The reallocation system in this section places the burden on the claimant to satisfy a court that one among several joint tortfeasors should have to pay more than originally assessed, thereby restricting the claimant's right to choose how the judgment may be satisfied.
 In deciding which system is best, one should keep in mind these differences.

-Reallocation, if granted by the court under this Section, must be among all the parties, including the claimant, if at fault, and any released person.
-Where the claimant is also at fault, this method produces a different result than that under the rule of joint and several liability.
-For example, if the fault findings in the original litigation showed that the claimant was 20 percent at fault and that two defendants were each 40 percent at fault, by reallocating one of the defendant's percentage share of liability, the claimant would only be able to recover 66.7 percent of his or her damages from the lone solvent defendant rather than 80 percent, which would be the case if the defendants were originally adjudged jointly and severally liable.
+Reallocation, if granted by the court under this section, must be among all the parties found to have been at fault, including the claimant and any released person.
+Where the claimant is also at fault, this method produces a different result than the one produced under the rule of joint and several liability.
+For example, if the fault findings in the original litigation show that the claimant was 20 percent at fault and that two defendants were each 40 percent at fault, by reallocating one of the defendant's percentage share of liability, the claimant would only be able to recover 66.7 percent of his or her damages from the lone solvent defendant rather than 80 percent, which would be the case if the defendants were originally adjudged jointly and severally liable.